nathanxiang000/de_prep/Meta Behavioral Questions.md

 - Product was delivered on time, and the customer was happy.
 - I am now the DA Lead.
 Product now being expanded to other customers, and I am proud of the impact it has on the business.

+### “Tell me about a recent day working that was really great and/or fun.”
+Answer:
+- i discovered approval rate low
+- low ip coverage
+- feature calculation system update
+- I was able to work with DI to improve the data pipeline and enhance reporting capabilities.

 ## Proactive
 ### “Tell me about a time when you wanted to change something that was outside of your regular scope of work.”
 Answer: